Konstantinos-Chatzistavrou/Privatify/README.md

 5. Open a pull request on this repository.

 Please ensure that your contributions align with our [Code of Conduct](CODE_OF_CONDUCT.md).

-For more detailed guidelines on how to contribute, please refer to our [Contributing Guide](Contributing.md).

 ## Issues